-While some HR managers feel they’ve done their part after handing over a recruit to their reporting manager, successful companies know the importance of spending a few months guiding new employees.
+While some HR managers feel they’ve done their part after handing over a recruit to their reporting manager, successful companies know the importance of spending a few months guiding new employees with onboarding best practices.
 But what are the right steps to follow to ensure new recruits thrive in their roles?
 Read on to learn how the employee onboarding process can increase employee engagement and strengthen company culture.

-What Is Employee Onboarding, and Why Should You Implement It?
+What Are Employee Onboarding Best Practices, and Why Should You Implement Them?

 Employee onboarding provides new hires with the tools and information they need to be productive.
 It’s your best chance to instill your corporate culture in new employees, and it’s also your opportunity to create a deep connection between your new hires and your existing team.